mohamey/distro-file-system/README.md

 stack exec DirectoryServer portNo
 ```

-Please note, for now you need to make sure the mongodb database "DIRECTORYDB" is totally empty before running on the Directory Server.
-If you don't this will cause conflicts in registering new file systems in the Directory Server database.

 ### File Server
 This also requires a mongodb database to keep track of files present on the fileserver.
 The Fileserver is run as follows:
 ```